 - reading books

 - dipping Oreos (“Joe Joes!”) into milk and making a huge, yummy mess

 - talking, talking, talking – so many clear words now, I’ve lost count!
 Yesterday’s additions?
 Gosh, fun, honey, rats!

 - brushing and flossing her teeth and then spitting into the sink

 - playing with her babies and acting like a baby

 - running in circles around the house

-- click here to learn about patio cleaning (please, God, help me to find half as much enjoyment in cleaning),
+- Check out the Eco Clean Solutions website (please, God, help me to find half as much enjoyment in cleaning),

 - playing in the snow and riding in her sled while yelling “weeeeeeee!”

 - being sweet one minute and CRAZY the next